- The masked hunter (Reduvius personatus) is a type of assassin bug.

 Immature masked hunter

-Masked hunters are given this name because the immature masked hunter carries dust on its body to camouflage itself.
+Masked hunters are given this name because the immature masked hunter carries dust and debris on its body to camouflage itself.

 - They may appear as walking piles of dust and fluff.